Dubai Launches US$ 136 Million Venture Capital Fund Designed To Finance Technology Startups

-Launched in the presence of His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai, the fund is designed to finance technology startups and supports the economic objectives outlined in the Dubai Economic Agenda, D33 by promoting SMEs growth in various emerging sectors.
+Launched in the presence of His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai, the fund is designed to finance technology startups and supports the economic objectives outlined in the Dubai Economic Agenda, D33 by promoting the growth of SMEs in various emerging sectors.

 His Highness Sheikh Ahmed bin Saeed Al Maktoum, Chairman of DIEZ, said the launch of Oraseya Capital and the creation of a US$136 million VC fund for technology startups represents a strategic move that aligns with the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum to support the growth of the Dubai's digital economy sector.

-“The establishment of this VC fund serves as a major boost for accomplished companies looking to build a global presence.
-It will play a pivotal role in strengthening Dubai's status as a nurturing ground for the most innovative, advanced and creative enterprises worldwide,” H.H. concluded.
+"The establishment of this VC fund serves as a major boost for accomplished companies looking to build a global presence.
+It will play a pivotal role in strengthening Dubai's status as a nurturing ground for the most innovative, advanced and creative enterprises worldwide," His Highness concluded.

 One of the fund's core objectives is to address the existing gaps in corporate finance, particularly during these crucial developmental stages.